xpack/cli-start-options-ts/README.md

 [![GitHub issues](https://img.shields.io/github/issues/xpack/cli-start-options-js.svg)](https://github.com/xpack/cli-start-options-js/issues)
 [![GitHub pulls](https://img.shields.io/github/issues-pr/xpack/cli-start-options-js.svg)](https://github.com/xpack/cli-start-options-js/pulls)

-## CLI startup and options processing
+## CLI startup and options processing framework

-A Node.js module with classes to implement a command line Node.js application.
+A Node.js module with an advanced framework used to implement a command line Node.js application.

+It support single shot, interractive (one instance that accepts a sequence of commands) and server like operations (multiple instances in parallel).

 The module exports several classes (like CliApplication, CliCommand, ...) that can be used as base classes for CLI applications.